pushkin-consortium/pushkin/docs/packages/pushkin-api.md

 * **pushkinController** : ControllerBuilder

   The controller created by users using Controller Builder.
-After users build their custom controllers in their experiments, the pushkin will package them under the `pushkin prep` command.
+After users build their custom controllers in their experiments, pushkin-cli will package them up during the `pushkin prep` command.

 **Returns:** None

-The Pushkin will package the experiments that users develop and move it to `./pushkin`.
-For the API part, the pushkin will load and require the experiment’s controllers.
-With this method, the Pushkin-API will nest the Express router app for this experiment at the route /api/\[exp\], where \[exp\] is the path for the experiment in question.
+  Pushkin will package the experiment controllers that users develop and move them to `/pushkin/api`.
+With this method, Pushkin API will nest the Express router app for this experiment at the route `/api/<exp>`, where `<exp>` is the path for the experiment in question.

-## start
+### start

 **Arguments:** None